This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 check if the brand data is complete

-make sure the products have been imported correctly
+make sure the products were imported correctly

 analyze the most important prompts